esthesis-iot/esthesis-edge/esthesis-edge-docs/Writerside/topics/enedis.md

 ## User consent
 In order for the esthesis EDGE to be able to fetch data from the Enedis DataHub API, the user must first give their consent following Enedis' procedures.
-The process starts with the user visiting an application page where a information about the application as well as the purpose of the data collection is displayed.
+The process starts with the user visiting an application page where information about the application as well as the purpose of the data collection is displayed.
 If the user agrees, they are redirected to the Enedis login page where they can log in and give their consent.
 After the user has given their consent, they are redirected back to the application where the consent is stored and the application can start fetching data.